spiniello-dev/Fleetara/README.md

 # Fleetara

-Fleetara is a comprehensive fleet management system designed to streamline the operations of businesses managing a fleet of vehicles.
-It provides tools for tracking assets, monitoring vehicle usage, managing maintenance schedules, and generating insightful reports to optimize fleet performance.
+Fleetara is a comprehensive fleet management platform designed to give businesses a **one-pane-of-glass view** into their fleet operations.
+By combining data from the **Samsara** and **Fleetio** APIs, Fleetara unifies **Driver Vehicle Inspection Reports (DVIRs)**, **fuel metrics**, **trailers**, **rental information**, and other fleet tracking tools into a single reporting and management interface.

+This integration reduces the need to jump between multiple systems, making it easier to monitor vehicle health, track costs, and optimize performance across your entire fleet.

 ## Features

+- **Unified API Integration**: Consolidates data from Samsara and Fleetio for seamless fleet visibility.
-- **Asset Management**: Keep track of all vehicles and equipment in your fleet.
+- **Asset Management**: Keep track of all vehicles, trailers, and rental equipment.
-- **Driver Vehicle Inspection Reports (DVIRs)**: Manage and monitor vehicle inspection reports.
+- **Driver Vehicle Inspection Reports (DVIRs)**: Centralize inspection reports across systems for compliance and safety.
-- **Fuel Tracking**: Record and analyze fuel consumption data.
+- **Fuel Tracking**: Collect, record, and analyze consumption metrics to identify inefficiencies.
-- **Maintenance Scheduling**: Plan and track vehicle maintenance to reduce downtime.
+- **Maintenance Scheduling**: Plan and monitor preventive maintenance to minimize downtime.
-- **Reports**: Generate detailed reports on mileage, fuel usage, and other key metrics.
+- **Reporting & Analytics**: Generate detailed reports on mileage, fuel usage, DVIR compliance, and more.
-- **User Management**: Secure login and password reset functionality for users.
+- **User Management**: Secure login, role-based access, and password reset functionality.

 ## Technologies Used